themesberg/flowbite/content/getting-started/gatsby.md

 You can either use the core vanilla JS and static HTML components from the [Flowbite Library](https://flowbite.com/docs/getting-started/introduction/) or you can import dedicated React components such as the Alert, Modal, or Navbar from the [Flowbite React](https://github.com/themesberg/flowbite-react) library.

-Here's an example how you can import and use the Alert component:
+Here's an example of how you can import and use the Alert component:

 ```javascript
 import { Alert } from "flowbite-react";